SKT799/XRAG-Explainable-RAG-An-agentic-question-answer-engine-with-live-search-and-retrieve/README.md

 A linear pipeline answers once and stops.
 But our pipeline is not a static pipeline.

-When the first attempt comes back with no supported claim, the graph routes back to the rewriter, reformulates the question, and searches again — up to three times(which again can be changed according to your budget and user's query), watching a time budget so it never spins forever.
+When the first attempt comes back with no supported claim, the graph routes back to the rewriter, reformulates the question and searches again — up to three times(which again can be changed according to your budget and user's query), watching a time budget so it never spins forever.

 ```mermaid
 stateDiagram-v2